europeana/europeana-portal-collections/README.md

 1. Create a MySQL database, and configure in config/database.yml (see http://guides.rubyonrails.org/configuring.html#configuring-a-database)
-2. Include a "development" section in the database configuration if you plan on running the unit and integration tests
+2. Include a "test" section in the database configuration if you plan on running the unit and integration tests
 3. Initialize the database: `bundle exec rake db:setup`